State of knowledge

 General information

-To ensure the security, stability and recoverability of an IT system, IT administrators should create data protection concepts.
-This document is intended to provide guidelines for this in relation to the products mentioned in the product validity.
-The data protection concept includes product-specific recommendations as well as general recommendations and guidelines for creating a data protection concept for the system environment and backup implementation/organization.
-The following chapters only form a manufacturer-specific, application-specific subset, the so-called data protection plan.
-This contains technical information for creating data backups and restoring systems and should be integrated into a generally valid, customer-specific data backup concept for IT operations.
+To ensure the security, stability and recoverability of an IT system, IT administrators should create data backup concepts.
+This document is intended to provide guidelines in relation to the products mentioned in the product validity.
+The data backup concept includes product-specific recommendations as well as general recommendations and guidelines for creating a data backup concept for the system environment and backup implementation/organisation.
+The following chapters only form a manufacturer-specific, application-specific subset, the so-called data backup plan.
+This contains technical information for creating data backups and restoring systems and should be integrated into a generally applicable, customer-specific data backup concept for IT operations.

 Further information

-For general information and recommendations on creating a data security concept, please refer to the modules from the IT baseline protection concept of the Federal Ministry for Information Security:
+For general information and recommendations on creating a data protection concept, please refer to the building blocks from the IT-Grundschutz concept of the Federal Ministry for Information Security:

 Type and scope of the data to be backed up